vanigupta20024/Cef-test-code/README.md

 If you're using the Windows _Command Prompt_, then you'll need to replace `/` with `\` (back-slash) for these commands and paths to work as expected.

 On Windows _Powershell_, these substitutions are not required.

-## Known Issues

-A few notes to help you avoid any hiccups while implementing the programming challenge:

-1. If you are on Windows, you might have difficulty getting the tests to pass because of newline UTF encoding issues.
-If you get stuck, please [refer to the thread here](https://github.com/nseadlc-2020/package-todo-cli-task/issues/12).

-2. The tests can fail between 12am and 5.30am (early morning IST).
-This is because the test parses the date from your system time in UTC format, while in certain programming languages the date and time functions use the local timezone (IST).
-Accounting for this in the tests will make it more complex and need extra dependencies, so we have kept it intentionally simple.
-So if you run into this specific problem, you can submit your code as is with the transient date mismatch, or you can change your code to use UTC.
-Either options are fine.

-3. In Windows machines, the `make` command might not exist and can prevent you from running the tests.
-This can be fixed [by using WSL, or installing MinGW, among other options](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows).

 ## Specification